 The CPA Evolution initiative will transform the CPA licensure model to recognize rapidly changing skills and competencies.

 Changes are coming to the CPA licensure model in January 2024.

-Aspiring CPAs who are college freshmen now are expected to be the first to take the overhauled version of the Uniform CPA Examination, which will focus on the evolving skills and competencies required in today’s marketplace.
+Aspiring CPAs who are college freshmen in 2020 are expected to be the first to take the overhauled version of the Uniform CPA Examination, which will focus on the evolving skills and competencies required in today’s marketplace.

 CPA Evolution, a joint effort by the National Association of State Boards of Accountancy (NASBA) and the AICPA, is transforming the CPA licensure model to better reflect the developing complexity in the marketplace, according to Julia Woislaw, lead manager–CPA Evolution for the AICPA.

 “The licensure model overhaul reflects the realities of practice today and aims to produce candidates that have the deep knowledge necessary to perform high-quality work,” she added.

 Areas requiring deeper skills and knowledge include critical thinking; professional judgment; problem-solving; understanding systems, controls, and risk; data management and analysis; and performance of System and Organization Controls (SOC) engagements.